Suggested Audio Candy

 I love consistency and have forever been a creature of habit.
 I hang out in Happyville and know all its short cuts and cul de sacs, so place me in a secluded environment with my own thoughts and I’m never destined to start listening to Radiohead.
 Melancholy is a drab affair and doesn’t interest me one iota.
 The love and support I have received from people who don’t necessarily know me per se has helped me navigate the cortex of thorns littering my route to redemption and is the reason I still climb/slither out of bed each morning.
 It is also the reason why I have felt like somebody again rather than an incessant stream of identical passport photos.

 No longer banished from the ball, Cinderella now has a sparkly new pair of heels and is no longer co-pilot on her own jet.
 If there were a method to my madness then I would say it has worked out pretty darn tooting well.
 Around the time I commenced as a scribe, Roger Ebert died, and I remember being significantly saddened by the news.
-I’d grown up on Siskel & Ebert and respected their open approach to giving critique even though I regularly disagreed with their judgements.
+I’d grown up on Siskel & Ebert and respected their open approach to giving critique even though I regularly disagreed with their judgments.
 Ebert reached in a little deeper than most critics on the circuit (earning him a Pulitzer Prize in 1975) and, while I often wished to throttle him for getting things so spectacularly wrong, his charm eventually won me over.

 At the time I was working on film appraisals and the odd semi-autobiographical piece.
 I thought it was high time the world got itself a real balls-to-the-wall critic with the courage of his convictions and decided that this was my one shot at being who I really am.
 I shed my skin and wriggled towards something which would invariably either make or break me as it appeared my only option at the time.
 It hasn’t broke me yet, in fact, since opening the Rivers of Grue up to the public for the first time, I have felt fully functional.
 The method to my madness has been constant right through this process.
 I am aware that I possess a natural aptitude for prose but I don’t desire being another one of these guys who takes the correct steps and any relevant training.